wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## How Can I Optimize My Ingestion Rate?

 Billing for Tanzu Observability is based primarily on the ingestion rate.
-Ingestion is so important because data are ingested again and again.
+Ingestion is so important because data is ingested again and again.
 Tanzu Observability supports ingestion every second for metrics.
 Here's how you can look for ways to optimize and reduce your ingestion rate.

-### Examine Ingestion with the Namespace Usage Explorer
+### Examine Ingestion with the Namespace Usage Explorer Dashboard

 The **Wavefront Namespace Usage Explorer** dashboard can help you pinpoint where data are coming from.
 1. Log in to your Wavefront instance.
 2. In the toolbar, select **Integrations**, and click the **Wavefront Usage** integration.
-3. Select the **Dashboards** tab and then the **Wavefront Namespace Usage Explorer** dashboard.
+3. Select the **Dashboards** tab and click the **Wavefront Namespace Usage Explorer** dashboard.

 This dashboard provides not only a current view but also a historical view.
 Start at the level 1 namespace to identify the top level.
 Then dive into levels 2 and 3 for finer-grained information to answer these questions:
 * How many different namespaces do I have at each level?
 * What are my top namespaces?
 * Which are the top 10 metric namespaces and trends over time at each level?

 The screenshot below shows an example from our demo server.
-The data are prefixed with the data source.
-In the pie chart, we can see that the top namespaces include `pcf` and `kubernetes`.
+The data is prefixed with the data source.
+In the pie chart, you can see that the top namespaces include `pcf` and `kubernetes`.

 ![Metrics namespace dashboard screenshot](images/metrics_namespace_dashboard.png)

-The Namespace Usage Explorer is especially useful if your metrics use hierarchical name spaces of up to 3 levels that identify who sends which metrics.
+The Namespace Usage Explorer dashboard is especially useful if your metrics use hierarchical name spaces of up to 3 levels that identify who sends which metrics.
 For example, some of our customers use namespaces that show the Business Unit (Level 1), team (Level 2), and data source.
-For example, you might have `monitoring.dev.kubernetes` and `monitoring.sales.kubernetes` for Kubernetes data coming from the dev and sales time in the monitoring Business Unit.
+For example, you might have `monitoring.dev.kubernetes` and `monitoring.sales.kubernetes` for Kubernetes data coming from the dev and sales teams in the monitoring Business Unit.

 ### (Optional) Clone Namespace Explorer and Create Custom Charts